novoalab/modPhred/docs/output.rst

 typically aligned to reference, compressed and sorted by reference position.
 **Note, we store modification probability for every base instead of base qualities.**
 More information about modification probability encoding can be found :doc:`here <encode>`.

-Original base qualities for every alignment are reported under OQ tag.
+Original base qualities can be saved in BAM under OQ tag using ``-s / --storeQuals``.
 You can find more information about SAM/BAM format at `htslib websites <https://www.htslib.org/>`_.

 Why base Y is detected as modified, while model only reports modifications for X?